Extension of unimodular gravity and the cosmological constant: Final remarks

 \section{Final remarks}

 Perhaps the most interesting suggestion of this paper is the interpretation of the action \eqref{SN} for $n(x) \propto \sqrt{-g(x)}$, as discussed in Sec.~\ref{sec:Crystal}.
 In the standard formulation of general relativity, this action is just a cosmological constant term with ``$\chempot$'' proportional to the cosmological constant.
-Moreover, the action \eqref{SN} is fully diffeomorphism invariant, but the integrand $n(x) \propto \sqrt{-g(x)}$ is \emph{not}, as it is a scalar \emph{density}.
+Moreover, the action \eqref{SN} is fully diffeomorphism invariant, but the integrand $n(x) \propto \sqrt{-g(x)}$ is \emph{not}, as it is a scalar density.

-If we now consider this $n(x)$ to be a physical quantity (possibly related to an underlying spacetime crystal), then it must be invariant under coordinate transformations and this implies that the only allowed coordinate transformations are those with unit Jacobian.
-In that case, it is possible that $n$ also enters the matter action potential $\epsilon$, as discussed in Sec.~\ref{sec:Metric-determinant-as-dynamic-variable}.
+If we now consider this $n(x)$ to be a physical quantity with $\chempot$ in \eqref{SN} interpreted as a chemical potential (possibly related to an underlying spacetime crystal), then $n(x)$ must be invariant under coordinate transformations and this implies that the only allowed coordinate transformations are those with unit Jacobian.
+In that case, it is possible that $n$ also enters the matter potential $\epsilon$, as discussed in Sec.~\ref{sec:Metric-determinant-as-dynamic-variable}.
+It is precisely this last step which makes for the ``extension'' mentioned in the title of the present paper.
+(The possibility of adding extra $\sqrt{-g}$ terms in the matter action was already noted on p.
+220 of Ref.~\cite{Zee1983}, but was not pursued further.)

-The example potential $\epsilon$ from \eqref{Expansion3} shows that, for an appropriate \emph{range} of $\chempot$ values, the equilibrium value of $n$ can nullify the total gravitating vacuum energy density \eqref{Expansion4}.
-In a cosmological context, as discussed in Secs.~\ref{sec:Cosmology-Basic-model} and \ref{sec:Cosmology-Quantum-dissipative-effects}, the dynamics of $n$ displays an attractor behavior towards Minkowski spacetime.
+The example potential $\epsilon$ from \eqref{Expansion3} then shows that, for an appropriate \emph{range} of $\chempot$ values, the equilibrium value of $n$ can nullify the total gravitating vacuum energy density \eqref{Expansion4}.
+In a cosmological context as discussed in Secs.~\ref{sec:Cosmology-Basic-model} and \ref{sec:Cosmology-Quantum-dissipative-effects}, the dynamics of $n$ displays an attractor behavior towards Minkowski spacetime, provided quantum-dissipative effects are taken into account.
+The cosmological cancellation of an initial vacuum energy density, perhaps the most important result of this paper, is illustrated by Figs.~\ref{fig:num-sol-lambda0pt0001-deSbcs-gamma0-modODEs} and \ref{fig:num-sol-lambda0pt0001-deSbcs-gamma2E11-modODEs}.

+There are two ingredients for this cosmic reduction of an initial vacuum energy density $\rho_\text{vac}$ (including a genuine cosmological constant $\Lambda$).
+First, the quantum-dissipative processes give an energy transfer from the vacuum component (with energy density $\rho_\text{vac}$ and equation-of-state parameter $w_\text{vac}=-1$) to a particle component (with $\rho_{M}$ and $w_{M}\geq 0$).
+Second, the expansion of the Universe does not affect the vacuum energy density [$\rho_\text{vac}(t)$ is constant] but does reduce the matter energy density [$\rho_{M}(t)$ drops with increasing cosmic scale factor $\widetilde{R}(t)$ from the Robertson--Walker metric \eqref{eq:extRW-ds2}].
+Such a two-step process has been considered before~\cite{KlinkhamerVolovik-MPLA-2016,Klinkhamer2022-preprint}.
+New, here, is that the vacuum variable is not a postulated quantity (such as a 4-form field strength or a 4D-brane density), but is provided by the already available spacetime metric, namely by its determinant.

 \begin{appendix}